 Thomsen and Burke’s Customs practice covers a wide range of U.S. import issues involving the U.S. Bureau of Customs and Border Protection (CBP), including compliance with CBP’s requirements during the entry process (classification, valuation, etc.) and mitigation of fines and penalties for failures to comply with these requirements.
 Thomsen and Burke assists clients with the following Customs Services:

 Importers have two options: request a binding, administrative ruling from CBP, or use the services of experts in customs law and procedures to assist them.
-Thomsen and Burke’s Customs practice is designed to assist importers with Tariff Classifications under the HTSUS, either through a formal ruling from CBP or a self-assessment, in order to avoid the potential delays and penalties associated with a misclassification.
+This will include using fleets for importing these goods, as well as implementing the services of companies such as Tenstreet.
+Thomsen and Burke’s Customs practice is designed to assist importers with Tariff Classifications under the HTSUS, either through a formal ruling from CBP or a self-assessment, in order to avoid the potential delays and penalties associated with misclassification.

 Importers are also required to determine the value of goods during the entry process.
 CBP sets forth different methods of appraisement that must be followed by the importer.
 The preferred method is Transaction Value, which is the price actually paid or payable for the merchandise when sold for exportation to the U.S., plus other amounts (costs, commissions, assists, etc.).
 Secondary methods of valuation include Transaction Value of Identical Merchandise, Transaction Value of Similar Merchandise, Deductive Value, Computed Value and Values if other Values Cannot be Determined.